restic/restic/README.md

 Restic is a program that does backups right and was designed with the following principles in mind:

-- **Easy**: Doing backups should be a frictionless process, otherwise you might be tempted to skip it.
-Restic should be easy to configure and use, so that, in the event of a data loss, you can just restore it.
-Likewise, restoring data should not be complicated.
+- **Easy**: Creating backups should be a frictionless process, otherwise it may be tempting to skip it.
+Restic should be easy to configure and use, so that you can quickly restore your data in the event of a data loss.

-- **Fast**: Backing up your data with restic should only be limited by your network or hard disk bandwidth so that you can backup your files every day.
-Nobody does backups if it takes too much time.
-Restoring backups should only transfer data that is needed for the files that are to be restored, so that this process is also fast.
+- **Fast**: Nobody does backups if it takes too much time.
+Backing up your data with restic should only be limited by your network or storage bandwidth, so that you can back up your files every day.
+When restoring from backups, only the data necessary for restoring is transferred.

-- **Verifiable**: Much more important than backup is restore, so restic enables you to easily verify that all data can be restored.
+- **Verifiable**: Making sure your backups can restore your data is equally as important as creating backups.
+Restic enables you to easily verify the integrity of your backups

 - **Secure**: Restic uses cryptography to guarantee confidentiality and integrity of your data.
-The location the backup data is stored is assumed not to be a trusted environment (e.g. a shared space where others like system administrators are able to access your backups).
+Restic does not assume your backup data is located in a trusted environement (e.g., a shared space where system administrators are able to access your backups).
-  Restic is built to secure your data against such attackers.

-- **Efficient**: With the growth of data, additional snapshots should only take the storage of the actual increment.
-Even more, duplicate data should be de-duplicated before it is actually written to the storage back end to save precious backup space.
+- **Efficient**: Restic de-duplicates data before it is written to the storage backend to save space.
+A backup snapshot should only occupy the storage of the actual increment.

 ## Reproducible builds